• HOME

 Nestled deep in the countryside, the hilltop village of Montepulciano is absolutely one of the best towns in Tuscany to visit.

-Boasting absolutely sublime views from its many terraces and lookout points, a world-famous wine (Vino Nobile di Montepulciano), and classic Tuscan charm, Montepulciano invites you to relax while wandering through its many shops and boutiques, checking out its major sights, and, of course, sipping its wine.
+Boasting absolutely sublime views from its many terraces and lookout points, a world-famous wine (Vino Nobile di Montepulciano), and classic Tuscan charm, Montepulciano invites you to relax while wandering through its many shops and boutiques, checking out its major sights, and, of course, sipping its delicious wine.

-While you’re there, be sure to pay a visit to the beautiful Piazza Grande (Twilight fans may recognize Palazzo Comunale, which commands one side of the piazza, from the New Moon movie).
-Step inside the local Duomo, admire views of nearby San Biagio, and visit one of the several cantinas (basements) that store wine as it ages, right in the center of town–and of course, tastings are available.
+Step inside the local Duomo, admire views of nearby San Biagio, and visit one of the several cantinas (basements) that store wine as it ages, right in the center of town – and of course, tastings are available.

 The drive to Montepulciano is considered one of the most beautiful in the region, making it an excellent stop on any Tuscany road trip, though you could also visit by bus or tour.
 As the Montepulciano train station is not within walking distance of the historic center, you won’t want to count on visiting by rail.